*This article was originally written for our Swiss market, it may contain Swiss references.

 Well guess what: When regulators forced fund providers to pull water out of the lake, the monster was there.
 What’s more concerning, is that we also have a clear case where the industry only came clean because it was forced to by legislation.

 So what else is swimming in these murky waters?

 Well… despite the new rules, it remains difficult to get a clear information of the total fees you incur when you invest your savings in many funds.
 Even the professionals are struggling!
 One wealth manager told Financial Times it was a “very time intensive exercise” and another admitted “I just gave up”.

 Worse still, funds appear to be calculating fees differently (some in the industry suspect this is a strategy to make the fees appear cheaper) and at least one fund was reporting transaction fees in negative percentages at the time of publication.

 Although it’s good to see consumers getting more transparency, this is only one very small step in the right direction.
 We suspect there are more slimy monsters yet to be discovered.

 Transparency is something we at Yova care deeply about.
-We charge fees between 0.6% and 1.2%, depending on the size of your investment (no additions, no hidden fees, no nasty surprises).
+We charge an all-inclusive fee between 0.6% and 1.2%, depending on the total balance in your account.
 Uniquely, we also show you the exact list of companies we recommend you invest in, before you decide whether it’s right for you.